 in number.
 Volkswagens' obsession with keeping the engine cool now required

-a massive 26 louvers.
-These were grouped in four unequal banks at the
+26 louvers.
+These were grouped in four unequal banks at the top of the

-Continuing Volkswagen's strategy of offering people more luxury, there
+Volkswagen's strategy of offering people more luxury, there was now

-was now a shelf installed behind the rear seat.
-This cover could be
+a shelf installed behind the rear seat.
+This cover could be hidden or

-hidden away or extended over the rear storage area in an effort to keep
+extended over the rear storage area in an effort to keep valuables away

-valuables away from prying eyes.
-A new flat design 4 spoke plastic steering
+from prying eyes.
+A new flat design 4 spoke plastic steering wheel was

-wheel was added to the interior.
-This was to help prevent injury in
+added to the interior.
+This was to help prevent injury in case of an

-case of an accident and came complete with the Wolfsburg emblem in the
+accident and came complete with the Wolfsburg emblem in the center.

-center.
-To help keep the flow through ventilation draught free, a pair
+To help keep the flow through ventilation working a pair of vents where

-of vents where added to the dash complete with tiny directional regulators.
+added to the dash complete with tiny directional regulators.
+Back in

-Back in the engine compartment a diagnosis plug was installed.
+the engine compartment a electronic diagnosis plug was installed.
 This

 would encourage the customer to bring their Beetle back to their local